-Manchester United believes that it is always unacceptable for a child, young person or adult at risk to experience abuse of any kind and recognises its responsibility to safeguard the welfare of these vulnerable groups, by a commitment to practice which protects them.
+Manchester United believes that it is always unacceptable for a child or adult at risk to experience abuse of any kind and recognises its responsibility to safeguard their welfare by a commitment to practice which protects them.

-All staff and volunteers have a responsibility to ensure the safety and welfare of vulnerable groups, including taking appropriate steps (including those set out in the Vulnerable Groups policy) to ensure that suspicions and allegations of abuse and poor practice are taken seriously and reported immediately and appropriately.
+All staff and volunteers have a responsibility to ensure the safety and welfare of children and adults at risk, including taking appropriate steps (including those set out in this policy) to ensure that suspicions and allegations of abuse and poor practice are taken seriously and reported immediately and appropriately.

 Can I bring a child to a match, and what facilities are available?